Newsroom (website)

-Newsroom is a New Zealandbased online news publication.
+Newsroom is a New Zealand online news publication that was founded by Tim Murphy and Mark Jennings in 2017 and is co-edited by them.
 It focuses on New Zealand politics, current affairs and social issues.
-The site is currently co-edited by Tim Murphy and Mark Jennings.

 History

-Launch
+Earlier namesake

+The original website at newsroom.co.nz was launched by Peter Fowler on 21 November 1996 and was called NewsRoom.
+It aggregated breaking news and press releases.
+Fowler sold it to NZX in 2007, and they sold it to Craig Pellett's company Sublime (now called Streamline) in 2014.
+Pellett's company sold it to Newsroom NZ Ltd in 2017.

+Current Newsroom

-The site launched on 13 March 2017, with a promise to cover "the things that matter" and the hope of being a "New Zealand version of The Guardian".
-Newsroom's initial funding had come from four "foundation sponsors", which included the University of Auckland and Victoria University of Wellington.
+The current website launched on 13 March 2017, with a promise to cover "the things that matter" and the hope of being a "New Zealand version of The Guardian".
+Its initial funding came from four "foundation sponsors", including the University of Auckland and Victoria University of Wellington.
 The site launched with a group of 16 writers.
 The site was founded by Tim Murphy, the former editor in chief of the New Zealand Herald, and Mark Jennings, former head of news and current affairs at Newshub.
+As of 2021, Jennings Murphy Limited owned a 75% shareholding in Newsroom.

-Its first scoop accused an egg supplier of passing off caged eggs as free-range.
+Newsroom launched with a scoop that accused an egg supplier of passing off caged eggs as free-range.

-Prior to 2017, Newsroom was an unrelated web site established in the 1990s that aggregated breaking news and press releases.

-New Zealand general election, 2017

-Newsroom broke two significant stories which influenced the New Zealand general election, 2017.
+It broke two significant stories that influenced the 2017 New Zealand general election.
 On June 20, 2017, the site revealed the clandestine recording of a staff member working for the MP Todd Barclay, in an article titled "Politicians, police, and the payout".
 The article explored the extent of the police investigation and the involvement of then Prime Minister Bill English.
 Newsroom described the staff member involved as having been paid "hush money" from the Prime Minister's budget.
 Several days later, Barclay announced that he would not stand for re-election.

 In collaboration with the Financial Times, Newsroom raised an issue with the background of Chinese National Party MP Jian Yang.
 The site reported that the Security Intelligence Service had scrutinized Yang and that in an interview with the Financial Times in 2011, Yang had confirmed that he attended two military institutions that Newsroom described as "elite Chinese spy schools".
 The Financial Times says one of the schools is part of China's military intelligence apparatus, training linguists to intercept foreign communications.
 Yang was a lecturer at the Foreign Language Institute and his immigration file shows he taught the English language and American studies.
 Yang claimed he taught his students to simply monitor communications, rather than carry out "the physical act of spying".
 He conceded he could be seen as having taught spies.
 The New Zealand Herald later reported that Yang did not disclose his links to the schools in his citizenship applications.

-Newsroom partnered with the international survey firm SSI to conduct its first election poll.
+Newsroom partnered with the international survey firm SSI to conduct its first election poll, in 2017.

-Today

-Newsroom was jointly awarded the 'Website Of The Year' award along with Stuff at the 2018 Voyager Media Awards.
+Newsroom won the Website of the Year award jointly with Stuff at the 2018 Voyager Media Awards.